Configure Report Templates

 Note

-• Excel reports will ignore many style settings, in favour of using Excel’s own style settings.
+• Excel reports ignore many style settings and rely on Excel’s own formatting.
 Excel does not respect the Default Style, but does respect the embedded Style selection in the content.

-• In an RTF report, if the NEXUS style name matches the name of a style used by default in Word or that appears in your .dotx Word template file, the generated text will appear in that Word style, so you can use Word’s styling tools to modify it once the report has been generated.
+• In an RTF report, if a NEXUS style name matches the name of a style used by default in Word or defined in a .dotx Word template file, the generated text will appear using that Word style.
+You can then use Word’s styling tools to modify it once the report has been generated.

 Style Prefix